cognate-lang/cognate/INTRODUCTION.md

 ```
 Do (
-  Print 'hello from inside a block!'
+  Print "hello from inside a block!"
 );
 ```